In 1996, Explorer West was established as an independent middle school for grades 6, 7, and 8.

 - Pi Eaters - Math Club (meets after school on select days)

-- Robotics (meets after school on select days)
+- Latin/English Lab (meets after school on select days)

-Trips provide students with opportunities to explore the natural world around them and to experience and observe ecosystems, geology, natural history, and local geography for themselves – actively learning about these things in ways not possible in a classroom.
+Trips provide students with opportunities to explore the natural world and experience ecosystems, geology, natural history, and local geography for themselves.
+They actively learn in the field in ways not possible in a classroom.

-In three years at Explorer West, students will develop skills such as:
+In three years at Explorer West, students will develop the following skills:

 - Minimum Impact and leave no trace camping practices